svne/JigMagga/README.md

            "m.foo.com": "stage.m.bucket.com"
        }
    }
-If you will not specify your buckets in the config file, bucket name will be calculated in next way.
-If the live flag (-l or --live) is present the name is www.{basedomain} where basedomain is obtaining from incoming message or from command line.
+If you don't specify your buckets in the config file, bucket name will be calculated as follows: If the live flag (-l or --live) is present, the name will be www.{basedomain} where basedomain is obtained from the incoming message or from command line.
 If current env is not live the bucket name will be stage.{basedomain}.

 ####Static page generation####
-Static page is a page with url that is not depend of data that is in this page.
+Static page is a page with a URL that does not depend of data that is in this page.
-For instance index or imprint page is static.
+For instance the index and imprint pages are static.
-Worker allows you easily generate all your static page in some domain.
-For doing that you have to just execute worker without -p (--page) and -u (--url) flags
+The worker allows you to easily generate all your static pages in some domain.
+For doing that you have to just execute the worker without -p (--page) and -u (--url) flags

 `node ./worker/index.js -n namespace -d you.domain.com`

-In this case worker will merge all configuration file for that namespace and domain, grab all static page, generate them and upload after that.
+In this case the worker will merge all the configuration files for that namespace and domain, grab all static pages, generate them and upload after that.

 Js/Css-Builder